 Is it really worth it?

 Good offshore betting odds and convenient offshore betting apps certainly have its appeal, especially with the more passionate fans of sports betting.
-If a sportsbook offers a good package overall, with regards to a bonus, betting selection, and a mobile solution, many players are willing to look the other side to the fact they aren’t exactly licensed to legally provide their services in the US.
+If a sportsbook offers a good package overall, with regards to a bonus, betting selection, and mobile solution, many players are willing to look the other side to the fact they aren’t exactly licensed to legally provide their services in the US.

 In the long run, though, getting involved with these offshore betting sites isn’t really worth the trouble.
 While there are some gamblers who play and win and do get their money, there are many more stories about bettors who were refused the payout or had to go through a variety of complications to get their money.